The History of ADHD

 Genetics and the Brain

-ADHD is now recognized as highly heritable, with genetic contributions estimated at 70-80% (Faraone et al., 2005).
-Brain imaging studies have consistently shown structural and functional differences in individuals with ADHD, particularly in the prefrontal cortex, which is critical for executive functioning and impulse control.
+ADHD is now recognized as highly heritable, with genetic contributions estimated at 70-80%.
+Brain imaging studies show structural and functional differences, particularly in the prefrontal cortex.

 Environmental Factors